gpilgrim2670/SwimmeR/README.md

 all.equal(times, times_mmss)
 ```

-Secondly 'SwimmeR' converts between the various pool sizes used in competitive swimming, namely 50m length (LCM), 25m length (SCM) and 25y length (SCY).
+Additionally 'SwimmeR' also converts between the various pool sizes used in competitive swimming, namely 50m length (LCM), 25m length (SCM) and 25y length (SCY).
 This is accomplished with either `convert_courses` or `convert_courses_DF`, both of which have the same basic functionality.
 The difference is the `convert_courses_DF` returns a dataframe including the input variables whereas `convet_courses` only returns the converted time(s).
 Both functions will take inputs in either seconds or swimming format.

 ```r
 Swim <- tibble(time = c("6:17.53", "59.14", "4:14.32", "16:43.19"), course = c("LCM", "LCM", "SCY", "SCM"), course_to = c("SCY", "SCY", "SCM", "LCM"), event = c("400 Free", "100 Fly", "400 IM", "1650 Free"))